harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 large amount of computation to verify.

-Although much of the public attention on taproot focuses on its change to Bitcoin's consensus rules, it won't be a positive contribution unless wallet developers can use it safely.
+Although much of the public attention on taproot focuses on its change to Bitcoin's consensus rules, taproot won't be a positive contribution unless wallet developers can use it safely.
 In April, and throughout the year, [several][news87 bip340 update1] updates to BIP340 [changed][news87 bip340 update] the [recommendations][news91 bip340 powerdiff] for